cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 A few years after Bitcoin launched, a community of software developers saw potential in the underlying technology of the blockchain.
 They wondered if blockchain technology could be expanded to support more applications beyond a single digital currency, such as smart contracts and local currencies.
 However, early experiments proved that this was quite difficult due to the way Bitcoin was designed.

-In 2015 a programmer named Vitalik Buterin launched a new platform called Ethereum, which he described as [A Next-Generation Smart Contract and Decentralized Application Platform.](https://ethereum.org/en/whitepaper/){: target="_blank" rel="noopener"} What bitcoin did for money, ethereum did for computer code.
-This platform was a programming language combined with blockchain technology that made it possible for developers to easily build custom applications that are not controlled by a central authority.
+In 2015 a programmer named Vitalik Buterin launched a new platform called Ethereum, which he described as [A Next-Generation Smart Contract and Decentralized Application Platform.](https://ethereum.org/en/whitepaper/){: target="_blank" rel="noopener"} This platform was a programming language combined with blockchain technology, making it possible for developers to build custom applications that are not controlled by a central authority.&nbsp;

-Using this platform, anyone can create their own currency, develop smart contracts for tracking digital assets, and more.
-Ethereum uses the ECR20 standard
+Using Ethereum, anyone can create their own currency, develop smart contracts for tracking digital assets, and more.
+Ethereum has its own digital currency, called Ether which powers the network.
+Applications are built on the network using tokens, which is simply a standard used

 &nbsp;